manassaloi/manassaloi.github.io/_posts/2020-01-08-manas-start-up.markdown

 This is a post written from my POV.
 On reasons I have not started up.
 Your circumstances might be different

+**12/ You should be optimistic to the point of delusion about your startup**

+Deep down I am a cynic

-**12/ You are trying to find a reason for doing a startup and not 10 to not**
+**13/ You are trying to find a reason for doing a startup and not 12 to not**

 Self explanatory ;)